rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2b-tekton.md

 8. Once the task completes, head over to `allure` by opening the link found in the OpenShift console via `Networking` > `Routes` in the `TENANT_NAME-dev` namespace.

+Please append `/allure-docker-service/projects/stakater-nordmart-review/reports/latest/index.html` to your allure route urls to see the results once the task succeeds

 ![allure-ui-Nordmart](./images/allure-ui-nordmart.png)

 CONGRATULATION!!!
 You have added automated testing to your pipeline.